Focused on digital sensor platforms that

-Hi, we’re IdentifySensors.
-We are a team of scientists, engineers, entrepreneurs and dreamers who are building a platform for nanosensor applications that help optimize resources for a more sustainable future.
-The platform integrates with the Internet of Things (IoT), producing new types of data and predictive analytics associated with quality, safety and security across business verticals including biologics, food safety & security, infrastructure & environmental monitoring and national security.
+IdentifySensors is a team of scientists, engineers and business leaders who are building platforms for digital sensor applications intended to disrupt a number of industries.
+These platforms integrate with the Internet of Things to produce next-generation data and predictive analytics associated with quality, safety and security across a range of industries, including biologics, food safety, infrastructure, environmental monitoring and national security.

 Co-Founder & CEO

-Matthew is a specialist in data science, analytics and supply chain and infrastructure sustainability and security.
+Matthew is a specialist in data science & analytics with applications in diagnostics, supply chain and infrastructure sustainability and security.
 He held senior management positions at two data technology start-ups including Govini and Bloomberg Government.
+Matthew is accustomed to leveraging his data science skills in building platforms that generate, process and analyze data for better decision making.
 Matthew also held senior analyst roles at the U.S. Department of State, BlackRock Financial Management and Merrill Lynch.
 Matthew received Public Policy and Data Science degrees from Georgetown University and Finance and Economics degrees from Fordham University.

 Ann is a member of Edward C. Hawkins & Co., Ltd., a CPA firm and a member of Hawkins & Company, LLC., a law firm both of which are based in Cleveland, Ohio.
 She received her law degree from Marquette University and received her B.B.A with Honors from the University of Notre Dame.
 Ms. Hawkins is a member of the American Bar Association, Ohio Bar Association, Florida Bar Association, Wisconsin Bar Association and Ohio Society of Certified Public Accountants.
 She is also admitted to the United States Supreme Court, Supreme Court of the States of Ohio, Wisconsin and Florida.